Skip to content

 - What it measures: Whether all information needed for the expected answer was retrieved - When to use: Ensuring comprehensive retrieval coverage

-NLP Metrics (Standard)
+NLP & Deterministic Metrics (Standard)

 F1 Score